-New Zealand Political Map
+New Zealand map collection

 The South Island is the larger of the two islands and is less populous but contains the two major cities of Christchurch and Dunedin.
 Whereas the North Island is smaller in size but more populous with major cities like Auckland, Wellington, and Hamilton.
-Additionally, New Zealand’s capital city Wellington is located at the southwest corner of the North Island.New Zealand in Google Maps
+Additionally, New Zealand’s capital city Wellington is located on the southwest corner of the North Island.New Zealand in Google Maps

 New Zealand Satellite Map

 Although deforestation has been an issue in New Zealand, forests cover 38 to 43% of the land area.
 At 3,487 square kilometers (1,346 sq mi), Lake Taupo is the largest lake, which is a caldera of a volcano on the North Island.
 Waikato River is the longest river which flows for about 425 km (264 mi) in length on the North Island as well.

 New Zealand Physical Map

-Other notable geographic features are the Kaikoura Ranges that lie to the northeast, and the Canterbury Plains to the east.
+Other notable geographic features are the Kaikoura Ranges which lie to the northeast, and the Canterbury Plains to the east.
 Additionally, the West Coast is indented with its rough coastlines like the Fiordland.
 All these types of landscapes created the ideal setting for the setting of the Lord of the Rings.
 Because of its tectonic movement, the risk of earthquakes, tsunamis, and volcanic activity is high.

 New Zealand Regions Map